Pinellas County Employee Voice Survey

 HCP created a series of videos with senior leadership officials with Pinellas County imploring their employees to participate in the survey.
 HCP also visited each department to inform them about the survey.

-Employees were asked to offer ratings of Pinellas County in general as an employer and rate their department, workgroup, supervisor, and Appointing Authority on a series of metrics.
+Employees were asked to offer Pinellas County ratings in general as an employer and rate their department, workgroup, supervisor, and Appointing Authority on a series of metrics.
 The metrics each reflected one of the dimensions from The Great Place to Work® TrustIndex©, an industry tool used to assess and rate workplace culture through an employee perspective: credibility, respect, pride, camaraderie, fairness.

-With the results, County leadership engaged in activities that boosted comradery, communication, and involved employees more through elements such as staff retreats, team-building exercises, and employee workshops.
+With the results, County leadership engaged in activities that boosted comradery, communication and involved employees more through elements such as staff retreats, team-building exercises, and employee workshops.